jsiegenthaler/homebridge-eosstb/README.md

 * **Configured Name**: The set-top box name.
 See https://developers.homebridge.io/#/characteristic/ConfiguredName
 * **Current Media State**: The set-top box current media state, either 0 (PLAY), 1 (PAUSE) or 4 (LOADING).
 See. https://developers.homebridge.io/#/characteristic/CurrentMediaState
 * **Name**: The set-top box name as at last restart of Homebridge.
 See https://developers.homebridge.io/#/characteristic/Name
-* **Power Mode Selection**: Operation not supported (this characteristic does not support reading of it's state)
+* **Power Mode Selection**: Operation not supported (this characteristic does not support reading of its state)
-* **Remote Key**: Operation not supported (this characteristic does not support reading of it's state)
+* **Remote Key**: Operation not supported (this characteristic does not support reading of its state)
 * **Sleep Discovery Mode**: Always 1 (ALWAYS_DISCOVERABLE).
 See https://developers.homebridge.io/#/characteristic/SleepDiscoveryMode
 * **Target Media State**: The set-top box target media state, follows current media state.
 See https://developers.homebridge.io/#/characteristic/TargetMediaState

 Search for **Control \<HomeName\>** then select **Set \<SetTopBoxName\>** You can only control the items accessible through the Home app tile.
 Unfortunately, this is an Apple limitation.
-Hopefully Apply will improve Shortcuts control in the future.
+Hopefully Apply will improve Shortcut’s control in the future.
 Press and hold to adjust the accessory.
 Possible controlable items are:

 * **Active**: Power state, On or Off.
 See https://developers.homebridge.io/#/characteristic/Active
 * **Active Identifier**: The selected channel, 0 is the first in the list, 1 the next, and so on.
 See https://developers.homebridge.io/#/characteristic/ActiveIdentifier

 ## Thanks to